fran-00/horology/README.md

 - [ ] Add the ability to enter indoor locations (caves, buildings, etc.) When player enters an indoor location, they're teleported to another map.
 - [x] Each type of ranged weapon has a different sprite for the bullets it produces.
 - [ ] Bullets must be removed from sprite list after traveling a certain distance (presumably when they exit the viewport), otherwise their path will never stop being calculated, consuming resources unnecessarily.

+## Known Issues

 - [ ] Fix an issue where enemies stop chasing the player when they are too close to a wall.
 It is likely due to an error in calculating the size of the grid during AStarBarrierList class initialization.
+It seems to fail in path calculation because it doesn't use the enemy's hitbox to calculate the collision but the center of their sprite instead.

+## Notes

+Currently you can't run it with Python 3.12: Pillow 9.3.0 does not support it and **Arcade** requires that specific version.
+If you are on Windows with Python 3.12 installed in your system you should use **pyenv** (with WSL) or **conda** instead.
+This probably will change when Arcade will be updated.